 Babiana villosa (Aiton) Ker Gawl. grows on clay flats and slopes in the southwest and northwest South Africa Cape.
 The flowers are mauve, pink, or dark red.
 The first photo was taken by Alan Horstmann.
 The second photo was taken by Rod Saunders.
 The next two photos below were taken by Bob Rutemoeller of plants flowering in Mary Sue Ittner's Northern California garden.
 The last two photos by Mary Sue Ittner are of a different color form.

 This red flowered variety grows in the wild near Tulbagh.
 The first photo from Bob Rutemoeller was taken in 2003.
 The rest of the photos by Mary Sue Ittner and Bob Rutemoeller were taken August 2006 when it was blooming in mass along with Geissorhiza inflexa which was the exact same color and hard to tell apart from a distance.

 Babiana virginea Goldblatt grows in rock outcrops in the Roggeveld.
 It is 5 to 15 cm high with hairy pleated lanceolate leaves and white to tinged mauve flowers with pale yellow or cream colored blotches on the lower lateral tepals.
 The fragrant flowers bloom in September.
-Photo by Bob Rutemoeller showing one growing in a container shown at an IBSA meeting in South Africa.
-Photo from iNaturalist taken by Nick Helme near Sutherland in the Roggeveld in September and shared under a CC BY-NC license.
+The first photo by Bob Rutemoeller shows one growing in a container at an IBSA meeting in South Africa.
+The second photo from iNaturalist was taken by Nick Helme near Sutherland in the Roggeveld in September and shared under a CC BY-NC license.